+Qu Z

-How is a user identity created in Cloud IAM?
+Hov is a user identity created in Cloud IAM?

+1 User identities are created from the Cloud Identity console that is only visible to

+GCP Super-administrators.

-- 1. User identities are created from the Cloud Identity console that is only visible to GCP Super-administrators. - 2.
-User identities are created from the Cloud IAM area of the GCP Console, or by using the gcloud command. - 3.
-User identities are created through a federated Active Directory domain. - 4.
-User identities are created from outside of GCP in a Google-administered domain.
+lear identifies are created from the Cloud IAM area of the CCD Canada, or by

+2. User identities are created from the Cloud IAM area of the GCP Console, or by using the gcloud command.

+2. 3. -
-How is a user identity created in Cloud IAM?

-- 1. User identities are created from the Cloud Identity console that is only visible to GCP Super-administrators. - 2.
-User identities are created from the Cloud IAM area of the GCP Console, or using the gcloud command. - 3.
-User identities are created through a federated Active Directory domain. - 4.
-User identities are created from outside of GCP in a Google-administered domain.
+Quiz 48 How is a user identity created in Cloud IAM?
+User identities are created from the Cloud Identity console that is only visible to GCP Super-administrators.
+User identities are created from the Cloud IAM area of the GCP Console, or using the gcloud command.
+3. User identities are created through a federated Active Directory domain.
+4. User identities are created from outside of GCP in a Google-administered domain. 🙆 Go ogle Cloud